JRJurman/define-prototype/README.md

 # define-dsd-element
 Declarative Shadow DOM Definition element - Proposal and Demo

+This repo contains a polyfill for the interface described below.
+You can see the source code in `define-polyfill.js`, and the examples in the `/example` folder.

 ## Proposal

 The intent of this repository is to propose and describe an interface for defining web-components declaratively (aka DCE) using Declarative Shadow DOM as a main building block.